bramtayl/Justly/README.md

 Using the file menu, you can save your song in a JSON format.
 You can also open previous songs that you have saved.
+You can also export a recording of your song as a wav file.

 #### Edit Menu

+Many of the actions in the edit menu have keyboard shortcuts listed to the right.
 Using the edit menu, you can undo and redo any actions.
 You can also delete or insert new objects.
 Insert and paste have three options each: